 A Hundred Small Lessons

-Allen & Unwin, April 2017
+Allen & Unwin, Australia 2017

 A lyrical novel of two mothers from different generations and how their lives converge in one hot, wet summer.

 Luminous and deeply affecting, A Hundred Small Lessons is about the many small decisions – the invisible moments – that come to make a life.
 The intertwined lives of two women from different generations tell a rich and intimate story of how we feel what it is to be human, and how place can transform who we are.
 It takes account of what it means to be mother or daughter; father or son.
 It's a story of love, and of life.